-3. Procurement Timeline
+4. Procurement Timeline

-Event Date 465 Form and RFP submitted to USAC for review via My Portal December 2020 USAC will post 465 Form and RFP Approximately four weeks following the initial submission in My Portal RFP Responses Due 30 days following posting of 465 form by USAC Evaluation of Proposals Evaluation period is 14 days Notification of Bidding Outcomes to Service Providers Following the bid evaluation period Contract Negotiations Following the notification period 466 Form Submitted Following the identification of service providers/return of contracts, etc. Approximate Service Start Date July 1, 2021 Contingent Upon Successful Contract Negotiations and Board of Directors Approval 467 Forms Submitted Following the approval of funding
+Event Date 465 Form and RFP submitted to USAC for review via My Portal January 2023 USAC will post 465 Form and RFP Approximately four weeks following the initial submission in My Portal RFP Responses Due 30 days following posting of 465 form by USAC Evaluation of Proposals Evaluation period is 14 days Notification of Bidding Outcomes to Service Providers Following the bid evaluation period Contract Negotiations Following the notification period 466 Form Submitted Following the identification of service providers/return of contracts, etc. Approximate Service Start Date July 1, 2023 Contingent Upon Successful Contract Negotiations and Board of Directors Approval 467 Forms Submitted Following the approval of funding

-4. Conflict of Interest and Restrictions
+5. Conflict of Interest and Restrictions

-If any proposer, proposer's employee, subcontractor, or any individual working on the proposed contract may have a possible conflict of interest that may affect the objectivity, analysis, and/or performance of the contract, it shall be declared in writing and submitted to Maniilaq Association promptly, and no later than the response due date.
-Maniilaq Association shall determine in writing if the conflict is significant and material and if so, may eliminate the proposer from submitting a proposal or, if submitted, may disqualify the proposal.
+If any Proposer, Proposer's employee, representative, agent, subcontractor, or any individual anticipated to be assigned to work on the Maniilaq contract on Proposer's behalf, has an actual or potential conflict of interest that could affect the integrity, objectivity, analysis, and/or performance of the entity's proposal or potential contract with Maniilaq, the actual or potential conflict must be declared in writing and submitted to Maniilaq promptly, and no later than the response due date.
+Maniilaq will notify the Proposer of its determination of the significance and materiality of the potential or actual conflict once review is complete.
+If a conflict exists, Maniilaq may eliminate the proposer from submitting a proposal or, if a proposal has already been submitted, disqualify the proposal.
+Proposers are encouraged to identify potential or actual conflicts early, by requesting clearance from Maniilaq well before the deadline.
+Use the subject line, "Maniilaq Association Telehealth Network Services Potential Conflict Clearance," and submit the request in accordance with Section 5 below.

-5. Maniilaq Association Contact Person
+6. Maniilaq Association Contact Person

-Any information required or questions regarding this RFP should be addressed to Albie Dallemolle via email, with subject title: RE: Maniilaq Association Telehealth Network Services, to: rfpresponses@maniilaq.org
+Any information requests, questions, or conflict clearance requests related to this RFP should submitted by email to Paula Octuck, with subject title: RE: Maniilaq Association Telehealth Network Services, to: rfpresponses@maniilaq.org

-6. Deadline for Receipt of Proposals and Submission Instructions
+7. Deadline for Receipt of Proposals and Submission Instructions

-Proposals may be emailed, mailed, or hand delivered to the email, mailing, or physical address listed on page 1.
+Proposals may be emailed, mailed, or hand -delivered to the email, mailing, or physical address listed on page 1.
 Proposals must be received by Maniilaq no later than 5:00PM Alaska Standard Time 30 days from USAC RFP Posting; exact date to be provided in following addendum.